DaisyBrumit/machine-learning-fun/README.md

 ### Hidden Markov Model
 **File:** HMM.ipynb

-This file contains forward, backward, forward/backward, and Viterbi algorithms applied to a sample "occasionally dishonest casino" problem.
+This file contains forward, backward, forward/backward, and Viterbi algorithms applied to a sample "occasionally dishonest casino" problem with Python.
 Working condition as of 29 April 2022 is not generalizable, but I endeavor to fix this in a future addition.